Avril-Cui/61040-portfolio/assignments/assignment2.md

 ```

 ## RoutineLog
-The RoutineLog concept captures the reality of what a user actually does during the day, complementing the planned schedules stored in TaskCatalog and ScheduleTime.
-Each session records start and end timestamps, optional links to planned tasks, and metadata such as pause flags or interruption reasons.
-This concept ensures that the system has an accurate log of the user’s real activity, which is critical both for the user to reflect on the daily routine (via Compare views) and for feeding the adaptive scheduling algorithm.

-In the overall app, RoutineLog logs the actual routine against which intended schedules can be compared.
-AdaptiveSchedule uses this data to adjust future allocations when tasks run long or get interrupted.
-Insight features also depend on RoutineLog to identify patterns, such as frequent pauses or underestimated durations.
-By modularizing the capture of actual sessions, RoutineLog cleanly separates the recording of reality from both planning (ScheduleTime/TaskCatalog) and adaptation (AdaptiveSchedule), ensuring independence and clarity across the system’s design.
+RoutineLog captures what actually happens in real time as timestamped sessions.
+Sessions may optionally link back to tasks defined in TaskCatalog but are otherwise independent records of user activity.
+This concept enables reflection (users can compare planned vs. actual) and provides input for AdaptiveSchedule.
+RoutineLog’s independence ensures that recording actual activity is modular and does not interfere with task definitions or planned schedules.

 The generic parameters are instantiated as follows:
 - User is bound to the system’s registered end users, each of whom owns and manages their own set of tasks
 - Task refers to task objects managed by TaskCatalog; when linked, a session provides evidence of whether the task was completed as intended.
 When no task is linked, RoutineLog will support ad-hoc or unscheduled work.
+The task type is generic here because the concept makes no assumption about its internal structure, other than linking it to a session.

 ```
 concept RoutineLog [User, Task]

 purpose
-    capture what actually happened throughout the day as time-stamped sessions, optionally linked to plans;
+    capture what actually happened throughout the day as time-stamped sessions, optionally linked to planned tasks;
-    enable adaptive scheduling and allow users to reflect on their plans;
+    allow users to reflect on their plans by comparing with logged sessions;

 principle
-    after a user starts and finishes a session, the system records its actual start and end, and can associate it with a planned task
+    after a user starts and finishes a session, the system records its actual duration and possible reasons of interruption

 state
     a set of Sessions with